Special Populations

 Older Adults

-• It is important for libraries to explore ways of providing information and education on the subject of aging, facilitating the use of library service by older adults, and continually exploring ways of making library service to this population more effective.
+It is important for libraries to explore ways of providing information and education on the subject of aging, facilitating the use of library service by older adults, and making library service to this population more effective.
+The ALA maintains a collection of tools, publications, and resources to help libraries plan services for older adults.

 People of Color

-• The term “people of color” (plural: people of color, persons of color; sometimes abbreviated POC) is primarily used to describe any person who is not considered “white”.
+The term “people of color” (plural: people of color, persons of color; sometimes abbreviated POC) is primarily used to describe any person who is not considered “white.”
 In the United States, people of color include African Americans, Asian Americans, Native Americans, Pacific Islander Americans, multiracial Americans, and some Latino Americans, though members of these communities may prefer to view themselves through their cultural identities rather than color-related terminology.
-The term emphasizes common experiences of systemic racism, which some communities have faced.
-The term may also be used with other collective categories of people such as “communities of color”, “men of color” (MOC), “women of color” (WOC), or “librarians of color”.
+The term emphasizes common experiences of systemic racism.
+The term may also be used with other collective categories of people such as “communities of color,” “men of color” (MOC), “women of color” (WOC), or “librarians of color.”
 The acronym BIPOC refers to black, indigenous, and other people of color and aims to emphasize the historic oppression of black and indigenous people.

-• The American Library Association has formed five BIPOC affiliated associations:
+The ALA has formed five BIPOC affiliated associations:

 People Living with Disabilities

-• The opposite of poverty is justice.
-Bryan Stephenson, Founder and Executive Director of the Equal Justice Initiative; Professor New York University School of Law.
+• The opposite of poverty is justice,” a TED Talk from Bryan Stephenson, founder and executive director of the Equal Justice Initiative and professor at New York University School of Law.

-• Dr. Beegle inspires and educates individuals, organizations, politicians, and entire communities with proven models to better outcomes for people in poverty.
+• Dr. Donna M. Beegle inspires and educates individuals, organizations, politicians, and entire communities with proven models to better outcomes for people in poverty.
 Beegle’s organization, Communication Across Barriers, Inc. (CAB), is dedicated to broadening and improving opportunities for all people who live in the war zone of poverty.
-To learn more about CAB-produced resources, including books, learning guides, articles, research, organized games and activities, as well as custom-designed curriculum, click here.

 Spanish-Language Outreach

-Programming Librarian is a website maintained by the American Library Association’s Public Programs Office.
-The site’s Calendar of Events & Celebrations lists events and celebrations to help with your library’s program planning.
+Programming Librarian is a website maintained by the ALA’s Public Programs Office.

 Related Articles